 Casual Attire is defined as: Slacks, dress denim, collared shirts, polo shirts, turtlenecks and sweaters.

 Prohibited Attire: The following are NOT considered Casual Attire and are specifically PROHIBITED: T-shirts or sweatshirts, trading jacket and other work clothes/uniform, sweat suit and other athletic attire, jean jacket, overalls, or cutoffs.
 Any torn or tattered garment Shorts of any kind.

 Our Realistic Recommendations

-While most interviews don’t require the Union League’s standards, I do agree that their point #4 (prohibited attire) should not show up at any interview.
-To be realistic, here is what we advise as your interview attire guidelines.
+While most interviews don’t require the Union League’s standards, I do agree that their point #4 (prohibited attire) should not show up at an interview.
+To be realistic, here is what we advise as to your interview attire guidelines.

 1. Look sharp.